 Benicci Artist Acrylics Paint Brush Set

 Another great option for a beginner is Amazon Editor’s Choice by the way.
-This set can cover all needs of a beginner: 24 paint tubes, a palette knife to mix paint, a sponge, and 12 different sizes and shapes brushes are included.
-This is all you need to try acrylic painting.
+This set can cover all needs of a beginner: 12 different sizes and shapes brushes are included.

 PROS: